Microsoft-community/Community-website/src/wiki/keyboard-shortcuts.md

 | <kbd>Win</kbd> + <kbd>Ctrl</kbd> + <kbd>←</kbd>  | Switches between virtual desktops to the left.  |
 | <kbd>Win</kbd> + <kbd>Ctrl</kbd> + <kbd>F4</kbd> | Closes the current virtual desktop.             |

-## How to find them easily with PowerToys
+## How to find the Windows key shortcuts easily with PowerToys
-PowerToys is a great tool that every Windows should have, and it’s developed by Microsoft, that has very powerful tools that will make you more productive.
+PowerToys is a great tool developed by Microsoft that has very powerful tools to make you more productive.
-### How to install it:
+### How to install PowerToys:
-For installing that it’s just download from the [Microsoft Store.]( https://apps.microsoft.com/detail/xp89dcgq3k6vld?ocid=webpdpshare) Or if you prefer there are other ways to install it listed [here.](https://learn.microsoft.com/en-us/windows/powertetoys/install)
+For installing PowerToys, you can just download from the [Microsoft Store.]( https://apps.microsoft.com/detail/xp89dcgq3k6vld?ocid=webpdpshare).
+There are also other ways to install it listed [here.](https://learn.microsoft.com/en-us/windows/powertetoys/install)
 ::: Note
-Only in this guide you will know two tools from PowerToys, you can easily configure.
+This guide will show you two tools from PowerToys that you can easily configure.
 :::

-1. Now installed, you need to go to the configuration of PowerToys (you can access it via right-clicking to the icon in the taskbar).
+1. After installing, go to the configuration of PowerToys, which you can access via right-clicking the icon in the taskbar.
-2. Next find in the left “Shortcut Guide”.
+2. Find the option "Shortcut Guide" on the left-hand side.
-3. Then at activation method click at the drop-down to select the “Custom shortcut” and modify or leave as it’s the shortcut for the invocation of the tool.
+3. Under activation method click on the drop-down, select the “Custom shortcut” and modify or leave as the default.
+This is the shortcut to invoke the tool.

 ## Keyboard management with PowerToys
-At the same configuration window of PowerToys you can find at the left: “Keyboard Manager”.
+On the same configuration window in PowerToys, you can find on the left-hand side “Keyboard Manager”.
-Once in there You can remap keys or remap shortcuts.
+In here you can remap keys or remap shortcuts.